Jre1622/game-dev/README.md

 # JS Survivor Clone (VS x RoR2 Inspired)

 A top-down survival game inspired by **Vampire Survivors** and **Risk of Rain 2**, built with HTML, CSS, JavaScript, and Three.js.
-Aiming for the satisfying auto-combat and upgrade loop of VS, combined with the exciting item stacking, synergies, and potential for character depth found in RoR2.
+The goal is to blend the satisfying auto-combat and escalating intensity of VS with the exciting item choices and potential for active abilities found in RoR2.

 ## Project Goal

 Create a compelling top-down survival experience featuring:

-- Intense wave-based combat against scaling hordes.
-- Satisfying character progression through **stacking items** and level-up upgrades.
+- Intense, **continuously scaling** combat against ever-growing hordes managed by a time-based "Director" system.
+- Unique run variance through **random attribute gains** on level-up.
+- Deep strategic choices via **categorized item selections** from periodically spawning chests.
-- Engaging combat incorporating unique features like mouse-based aiming.
+- Engaging combat incorporating mouse-based aiming and powerful **active abilities** earned from bosses.
-- Potential for distinct character kits and procedural world generation.
+- A foundation allowing for future additions like diverse enemy types and potentially distinct character kits.

 ## Technology Stack